Jvaljer/Mini-ML/README.txt

                                            then must check if all 'expr_i_consequence' is well typed ... intepreted as ? ==> intepreter.ml -  if 'expr' == 'expr_i" then 'expr_i_consequence' else 'expr_n_consequence' ?

-Tuple -> 2 same typed values (maybe not that interesting but why not) Correct Errors implementation (shall not be very hard but seems important to do...)
+Correct Errors implementation (shall not be very hard but seems important to do...) -> Tried to do it properly in the TypeChecker

-Better printing (don't want to do that at all but might be better)
+Uniform Arrays ???